scoopstimes/neuxon-ai-generated-editing-app/README.md

 Feel free to add new presets, showcase examples, or improve the UI.

 ## 📄 License
-MIT License © 2025 Banana Wrapper Contributors
+MIT License © 2025 Open Nano Pisang Contributors